tier4/caret_report/README.md

 ### About sim_time
 The analysis scripts don't support sim_time.
 So, please be careful when you analyze trace data which have been created with `ros2 bag play` with `-r` option.
 For instance, "Frequency" will be half when you add `-r 0.5` option.

+### About Note
+Contents described in `note_text_top.txt` and `note_text_bottom.txt` are added to top page.
+You can freely add any comment there. e.g. you can add environment information.